Growing to Give Campaign

 • NeighborGood’s unique market position due to its location and longstanding partnerships

 Read more about national trends in food security agencies HERE.
-Read more about food insecurity in our communities HERE.

 The NeighborGood Board of Directors is currently pursuing significant gifts and grants as we urgently seek to gather the resources necessary to begin construction.